alexcasalboni/aws-lambda-power-tuning/terraform/Readme.md

 ## Before you start

-In variables.tf modify the following with your AWS account ID.
+Modify the variables to your desired region, and to target the correct AWS Account

 ```
+variable "aws_region" {
+  default = "eu-west-1"
+}

 variable "account_id" {
   default = "123456789101"
 }